-Vidal started music lessons at the age of five under ‘El Sistema’ (Venezuelan Youth Orchestras and Instrumental Training Program System) with French pianist Gerard Bourgogne.
-Further music studies and piano diplomas were completed at age nineteen at the Maracaibo Music Conservatory under the Russian pianist Mikhail Antoshin, and with Igor Lavrov and Stanislav Pochekin in Caracas.
+Vidal started music lessons at the age of five in his native Venezuela, under world-renown music program ‘El Sistema’ (Venezuelan Youth Orchestras and Instrumental Training Program System) and became a student of French pianist Gerard Bourgogne.
+Further music studies and piano diplomas were completed at age of eighteen at the Maracaibo Music Conservatory under the Russian pianist Mikhail Antoshin, later also studying with Igor Lavrov and Stanislav Pochekin in Caracas.
 There, he was a prizewinner of several national piano competitions.

 Since 1996, Vidal made the US his home and became an American citizen.
-He holds B.Mus, M. Mus, Artist Diploma and DMA degrees from FIU, the Glenn Gould Professional School of the Royal Conservatory of Music, Toronto, and the University of Miami, where he also studied with Susan Starr, Gordon Roberts, and played frequent masterclasses for pianists Roberta Rust, John Perry and Robert McDonald.
-Other masterclasses include Arthur Pizarro, Boris Berezovski, Vladimir Feltsman, Claude Frank, Julian Martin and Alan Walker, among others.
+He holds Bachelor, Master, Artist Diploma, and Doctorate in Music degrees from FIU, the Glenn Gould Professional School of the Royal Conservatory of Music, Toronto, and the University of Miami.
+During his many school days, he studied with pianists Susan Starr, André Laplante, Marietta Orlov, Kemal Gekic and JB Floyd.
+Also, with important artistic impetus masterclasses from Gordon Roberts, John Perry, and Robert McDonald.
+Other masterclasses included Arthur Pizarro, Boris Berezovski, Vladimir Feltsman, Roberta Rust, Claude Frank, Julian Martin, and Alan Walker, among several others.